 The traditional waterfall development model of product development forced developers to wait until the designers completed their tasks before they could proceed with their objectives.
 Establishing a DesignOps mindset in the workforce is an excellent way to avoid outdated business processes and optimize product performance.

 In doing so, priority is placed on designers and developers to work together to create a collaborative and iterative model for achieving the best product output.
-DesignOps further increases collaboration between all design stakeholders by aligning various teams to the organization’s product goals.
+DesignOps further increase collaboration between all design stakeholders by aligning various teams to the organization’s product goals.

 - It can enable all organizational actors to communicate closely with the product development team to streamline the product development process.